-Peter lives in Arizona with his wife and two children.
+Peter lives in Arizona with his wife and two children, and an Airedale Terrier.

 John Thomas Everett is a native Baltimorean, a businessman, a teacher, a family man, and the author of three lively historical novels.
 Having worked for thirty years in the telecommunications industry, Mr. Everett has also taught business strategy in Loyola University Maryland’s Sellinger School of Business and Management.
 He is a graduate of Mount Saint Mary’s University and has graduate degrees from both The Johns Hopkins University and Loyola.
 At present, he owns and operates Strategic Solutions Consulting, a Baltimore area firm specializing in assisting growing businesses.

 Mr. Everett’s first novel is Plug Ugly Ball, a tale of murder, mayhem and 1890’s baseball that reflects the author’s eyes-wide-open love for his home town and its team, the Orioles.
 Maseah Mountain is the author’s second work of fiction and moves readers out of the streets and into the wilds of Idaho in 1932.
 The novel has had the honor of winning the 2016 Clive Cussler Grandmaster Adventure Writers Award.
 Mr. Everett ‘s third novel, No Slave To Reason, is currently in manuscript and is targeted for publication in 2018.
 This story returns to Baltimore in the 1890’s and is a sprawling murder mystery set in the city’s old theater district.